VS

 Both vehicles offer seating for 2 people.

-In curb weight, Fiat Topolino is slight lighter – 562 kg compared to 596 kg.
+In terms of curb weight, Fiat Topolino is only slightly lighter – 562 kg compared to 596 kg.
 The difference is around 34 kg.

-In terms of boot space, the Micro Microlino offers convincingly more room – 230 L compared to 63 L. That’s a difference of about 167 L.
+Looking at boot space, the Micro Microlino offers clearly more boot space – 230 L compared to 63 L. That’s a difference of about 167 L.

-When it comes to payload, Micro Microlino a bit takes the win – 154 kg compared to 138 kg.
+When it comes to payload, the Micro Microlino carries a bit more – 154 kg compared to 138 kg.
 That’s a difference of about 16 kg.

 Micro Microlino